vebbis321/thel.foo/content/posts/validation/index.md

 ## RawValue

 Now, move the conformance to the `Validator` protocol into the `CustomTextField` class instead.
 Why?
-Like mentioned earlier, we don't want to implement validation behavior every time we use a `CustomTextField`.
+Like I mentioned earlier, we don't want to implement validation behavior every time we use a `CustomTextField`.

 ```swift
 // MARK: - Validator